Chronic constipation care at Mayo Clinic

 Expertise and rankings

 - Experience.
-Mayo Clinic doctors have extensive experience diagnosing and treating chronic constipation, treating approximately 6,000 people each year.
+Mayo Clinic doctors have extensive experience diagnosing and treating chronic constipation.

 - Teamwork.
 Doctors in gastroenterology work together with specialists in colon and rectal surgery, gynecology, and physical medicine and rehabilitation to make an accurate diagnosis and to develop a treatment plan for your needs.